roman-milk/roman-milk.github.io/church-on-state.md

+===

- ****** Church on State ****** byTheTalkMan© Paula felt bad for withholding sex from her husband, but it just felt weird to her to have sex while debating whether or not to become a Nun.
+Paula felt bad for withholding sex from her husband, but it just felt weird to her to have sex while debating whether or not to become a Nun.
 Yes, she was now considering it.
 It just felt right.

  She had not thought about her desire to join the Church for a long time.
 She had been very dedicated to the Church in her younger years, and she had never felt happier than she was when she was at Church.
 As she grew up though, her interests veered elsewhere, and even though she was still an avid Church-goer, she started to feel like her talents would lead her to politics.